Luke Pollard MP Member of Parliament for Plymouth Sutton and Devonport

 Posted by Luke Pollard on Thursday, December 12, 2019

 2017 General Election Results

-Luke was elected on 9 June 2017 as the Member of Parliament for Plymouth Sutton and Devonport with a majority of 6,807 votes.
+Luke was first elected on 9 June 2017 as the Member of Parliament for Plymouth Sutton and Devonport with a majority of 6,807 votes.

-at 4:30am on election night, in his victory speech, Luke said:
+At 4:30am on election night, in his victory speech, Luke said:

 “I’m proud of Plymouth.
 Proud to have been born here.
 Proud to live here.
 And now I’m very proud to be a Member of Parliament here.
 I want to thank the people of Plymouth Sutton & Devonport for putting their trust in me to be their new MP.
 I especially want to thank all those people who voted Labour and who voted for the very first time.
 We’ve seen so many young people put their trust in politics – casting their ballot for a better city and I want to say thank you to all of them.